 Anthony Zee.
 Anthony Zee is Mark Srednicki's colleague from UCSB.
 His book is really cute, has a funny cover, and offers some intuitive physical concepts that are not explained elsewhere, much like some cute stories from the history of physics.

 Tom Banks (2008).
 I recommend you a new book on quantum field theory by my (former) adviser, Tom Banks.
-There's a lot of wisdom that I have learned from, too.
-Many things are presented in a similar way as I would do so, and others are done differently.
+There's a lot of wisdom – especially some conceptual wisdom – that I have learned from, too.
+For example, at the very beginning, he starts with a wonderful explanation why "fields" are needed to combine relativity with quantum mechanics at all – why there would be conflicts with locality (signals can't propagate superluminally) if you worked with a wave function for 1 particle (or another fixed number of particles) only.
+Many things are presented in a similar way as I would do, and others are done differently.
 A nice summary of LSZ formalism, gauge invariance and its roles, the fate of different types of symmetries, phases of gauge theories, renormalization and the logic of effective field theory, instantons, and monopoles, among other things.